 doi: 10.1787/27e0fc9d-en (Accessed on 04 September 2020)

 This decline has been widely discussed, for good reason.
 It is a cause for serious concern.
-The prevailing wisdom is that it is the result of increased rates of drug overdoses and suicides.[3][4]
-But the story is more complicated than that; there are many contributors to overdose and suicide death rates, and it can be difficult to parse all of them out.
-As mentioned in our previous article on the costs of malnutrition, these “deaths of despair”[5] do not exist in a vacuum.
-To get a fuller picture, we must look beneath our despair and see what we are doing wrong individually, communally, and as a society.
-Part of that process, as we saw in the previous article, is admitting the role of malnutrition, chronic disease, and the general failings of our costly disease response system.[6][7]
+The prevailing wisdom attributes much of the decline to increasing overdose and suicide rates.[3][4]
+But the story is more complicated than that.
+Many factors contribute to overdose and suicide rates, and it can be difficult to parse them.
+As mentioned in a previous article on the costs of malnutrition, so-called deaths of despair[5] do not exist in a vacuum.
+To get a fuller picture, we must look beneath our despair and understand how we suffer individually, communally, and societally.
+Part of that process is admitting the role of factors like malnutrition, chronic disease, and the general failings of our costly disease-response system.[6][7]

 Suicides per 100 000, 2000–2017